neopragma/t-rexx/README.md

 runt calc-check calc
 ```
 ## Writing your own test
-There are two rexx functions to call in your test script:
+There are three rexx functions to call in your test script:
 * context()
 * check()
+* mock()

 Syntax:
   * context('descripttion') is the test suite description

   * check() is the check procedure to check returncodes from a function or variables set/changed in a procedure.
     - input to check()
       - arg1: Description of the test
       - arg2: procedure call incl. arguments
       - arg3: variable name to check if any
       - arg4: operand like =, <>, >, <, >= or <=
       - arg5: expected value
   * mock() is the function to call if you want to mock a call and replace it with some other rexx code.
     - input to mock()
       - arg1: Name of procedure to mock
       - arg2: Rexx code to replace the procedure call with.
 Lines must be seperated by ;
   Samples:
 ```shell
 check( 'Adding 5 and 2', "calc(5,  '+', 2)",, 'to be', 7)